 Conduct orientation/safety briefs at the ReStore locations in partnership with ReStore team.

-Conduct orientation/safety briefs for construction, repairs, and special projects when needed.

 Organize, schedule, and assist volunteers and groups to prepare them for their workday.

 Participate in staff safety training when available and work with ReStore Managers to provide any necessary safety information to the volunteers.

-Set appropriate expectations with volunteers before the start of their service and verify all liability waivers are completed and on file.
+Set appropriate expectations with volunteers before the start of their service and verify all liability waivers and start paperwork are completed and on file.

 Supervision & Implementation

 Ensure successful volunteer days.
-Be accessible to ReStore staff for any issue that may arise with a volunteer.
+Be accessible to ReStore staff for to address any issue that may arise with a volunteer.

 Communicate with the Volunteer Manager to ensure all materials are stocked.